phatak-dev/blog/_posts/2015-03-31-anatomy-of-rdd.md

 ---
 layout: post
-title: "Anatomy of RDD : Deep dive into spark RDD abstraction" date : 2015-03-31
+title: "Anatomy of RDD : Deep dive into spark RDD abstraction - Meetup video" date : 2015-03-31
-categories: spark scala
+categories: spark scala talks
 ---
 The below video is a recording of my talk on *Anatomy of RDD: Deep dive in to Apache Spark RDD abstraction* in recent spark meetup.
 In this talk, I discuss about how RDD is constructed from ground up.
 This gives a depth understanding of spark API.